sovrynn/ecdo/0-FOUNDATION-THEORY/ecdo-causes/README.md

 ![](../../6-LITERATURE-MEDIA/0-ethical-skeptic/img/ecdo.webp)

+Regarding the shift from S2 back to S1, TES leaves that mostly open, although he does say this: "We speculate that the process of moving from State 2, Gyroscopic Priority, back to State 1, Geomagnetic Priority, may involve a viscoelastic-mantle tectonic height readjustment and gradual settle-in process, however involving a relatively sudden cooling event at the point where the core recaptures its HCP-Fe lattice integrity."

 ## Exothermic core instabilities caused by equatorial high rotational speed?

 "Detailed observations of sunspots have been obtained by the Royal Greenwich Observatory since 1874.
 These observations include information on the sizes and positions of sunspots as well as their numbers.
 These data show that sunspots do not appear at random over the surface of the sun but are concentrated in two latitude bands on either side of the equator.
 A butterfly diagram (142 kb GIF image) (184 kb pdf-file) (updated monthly) showing the positions of the spots for each rotation of the sun since May 1874 shows that these bands first form at mid-latitudes, widen, and then move toward the equator as each cycle progresses."
 [2]